modrzew/hass-flashforge-adventurer-3/README.md

 # FlashForge Adventurer 3 for Home Assistant

+## ⚠️ Status: abandoned

+I no longer have a FlashForge Adventurer 3 and I can't continue to maintain this repo, thus it was [removed from HACS](https://github.com/hacs/default/pull/4264).
+While it might still work there's zero guarantees it'll continue working in the future.

+---

 A custom Home Assistant integration for the FlashForge Adventurer 3 printer.

 It adds three entities: